em44n/AI-Integrated-Stack-Overflow/README.md

 npm install
 ```
 ### Usage
-In order to run the project locally, you must set up `.env` files in the server and client directories.
+In order to run the project locally, ensure you have MongoDB Compass running in order to access the local database.
+Connect to `mongodb://localhost:27017/` using MongoDB Compass.
+You also must set up `.env` files in the client and server directories.
 In the client directory's `.env` file, add `REACT_APP_SERVER_URL=http://localhost:8000`, or whatever your server URL is.
 In the server directory's `.env` file add:
 ```
 MONGODB_URI=mongodb://127.0.0.1:27017
 CLIENT_URL=http://localhost:3000